epochml/bylaws/title-2/chapter-1.md

 ## §2.
 Purpose of this Document

-1. This document is intended to define the Epoch document classification system for Epoch documents.
+1. This document is intended to define the Epoch information classification system for Epoch data and systems.
 These documents include, but are not limited to:

     - Written memorandums